SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 1. `drawGrid` is drawn using `elt`. `table` tag corresponds nicely with the data structure made by `Level`.
 (I want to experience with changing some attrs later, like `style: "height: ${level.height * scale}px"`).
+1. `drawActors` is drawn using `elt`.
+The idea is to have a set of coordinates of actors (their size and position) attached themselves to a `div` element and return it.

 # css
 It contains `file.css` to display elements graphically.